alphagov/pay-publicauth/docs/api_specification.md

 ## GET /v1/api/auth

-This endpoint looks up the account id for a token.
+This endpoint looks up the account ID for a token.

 ### Request example